Richmond Mall: 1970s–2000s: After opening

 Simon Property Group took over management of Richmond Square in 1996 following their acquisition of the Edward J. DeBartolo corporation.
 During the acquisition, Thrift Drug closed its location in the mall, while Simon announced plans to add an expansion with a Dillard's department store toward the rear of the mall.
 In early 1997, OfficeMax opened at the mall, taking the location of the Woolworth which had closed about three years prior.
 Dillard's opened at the mall on November 2, 1997, becoming its third anchor store.
 A number of chain tenants joined the mall following Dillard's, including Bath & Body Works, Kay Jewelers, and Sbarro.
-Department store chain Elder-Beerman also opened their footwear chain Shobilee! at the mall that year, replacing an El-Bee Shoe Outlet at Gateway.
+Department store chain Elder-Beerman also opened their footwear chain Shobilee! at the mall that year, replacing an El-Bee Shoe Outlet at Gateway Plaza.
 In addition, Garfield's Restaurant and Pub opened in the former location of Noble Roman's Pizza.
 This was followed in 1999 by the opening of Victoria's Secret within the mall, as well as a Chili's restaurant in the parking lot.
 Simon sold the mall to Bayview Financial in early 2003, who sold it to Okun Enterprises only a year later.
 Okun Enterprises hired Jones Lang LaSalle (now JLL) as a leasing agent.
 After acquiring the mall, Okun Enterprises also hired a new mall manager, and signed a lease for Aéropostale to open at the mall.
-By January 2005, the mall was sold again to Industrial Properties of America, who opened a Hibbett Sports that month.
+By January 2005, the mall had been sold again, this time to Industrial Properties of America, who opened a Hibbett Sports that month.
 Sears closed in 2013, leaving the eastern anchor store vacant.

 2015–present: Hull Property Group and renaming

-Hull Property Group bought the mall in 2015.
-The mall was the company's first in Indiana.
+Hull Property Group bought the mall in December 2015.
+This was the company's first mall in Indiana.
 In late 2018, Hull Property Group announced that Dunham's Sports would be taking the former location of Sears, relocating from an existing location at Gateway shopping center.
 Soon afterward, Hull renamed the property to Richmond Mall and began a number of interior renovations, while also opening a McAlister's Deli in the parking lot.
 Despite the addition of Dunham's Sports and McAlister's Deli, a number of tenants closed under Hull's ownership, including JCPenney, Justice, Victoria's Secret, Deb Shops, MCL Cafeterias, Aéropostale, and Hallmark.
 Mall owners attributed these closures to the number of chains closing smaller-town locations or going out of business during the retail apocalypse of the 2010s, an effect compounded by the COVID-19 pandemic and its effect on the retail sector across the United States.
 In response, mall owners expressed interest in recruiting local stores to replace chains which had departed the mall.
-A tornado destroyed several businesses at Richmond Mall in 2019, including OfficeMax.
+A tornado severely damaged several businesses at Richmond Mall in 2019, including OfficeMax.